aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/built-in-project-property-collection/_index.md

 ### Q4: Is there a free trial available for Aspose.Tasks for .NET?

-A4: Yes, you can avail of a free trial of Aspose.Tasks for .NET from the [website](https://releases.aspose.com/tasks/net/) to explore its features before making a purchase.
+A4: Yes, you can avail of a free trial of Aspose.Tasks for .NET from the [Aspose.Tasks .NET download page](https://releases.aspose.com/tasks/net/) to explore its features before making a purchase.

 ### Q5: Where can I find additional support and resources for Aspose.Tasks for .NET?